SteveJustin1963/tec-FORTH/README.md

 # Iterate, new hypotheses or predictions

+1. Update manual with all findings, make it comprehensive!
+Use https://code2flow.com/ to also explain code in flow-chart.
-Squeezing into ROM could lead to a mini Monitor (Hardy 2020)
+2. Squeezing into ROM could lead to a mini Monitor (Hardy 2020)

-Not enough RAM.
-TEC-1D upgrade for more ram and rom https://github.com/SteveJustin1963/TEC-1D

-Apply https://code2flow.com/ to code and add to manual
+3. ROM version of Forth, 2k not enough.
+Redesign, eg, Redesign with 8k ROM +56K RAM per Grant Searle. https://github.com/SteveJustin1963/TEC-1D